 Hosting guest writers on your blog is a great way to give yourself a break from blogging and give your readers a fresh perspective on your topic.
 These tips on how to find guest bloggers are from experienced blogger and successful freelance writer Susan Johnston.
-But, guest bloggers don’t give you the freedom to take a total vacation from your blog!
+But, she warns, guest bloggers don’t give you the freedom to take a total vacation from your blog.

 5 Tips for Inviting Guest Bloggers to Write for Your Blog

 Despite the involvement having guest bloggers takes, I still think it’s a worthwhile collaboration.
 It gives you a taste of what it’s like to be an editor and it’s a way to form friendships with other bloggers.
 Often, you get a nice spike in traffic from the guest blogger’s readers and followers.